MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Debugging

-Frankly, I found debugging possible, but much harder than other envionments.
+Frankly, I found debugging harder than other envionments.
 I missed having notebook-like features.
 There's no variable explorer.
-You can't easily comment out blocks of code.
+On the plus side, you can set breakpoints and step through the code.

 ## Commenting code